 Tissa is in her final semester studying the Master of Development Studies at the University of Melbourne.
 During her study, Tissa has strengthened her understanding of the relationship between conflict security, development issues, and humanitarian aid.
 Prior to starting her internship in Humanitarian Advisory Group, she worked on a community development project in Indonesia focussing on youth unemployment and women empowerment.
 Tissa was an intern at UNDP Indonesia, and was involved in preparing the release of the Human Development Report 2014 and Being LGBT in Asia Pacific, Indonesia Country Report.

 Since completing her internship with Humanitarian Advisory Group (HAG) in December 2016, Monica has worked as a research assistant to Prof. Jacqui True at Monash Gender Peace and Security Centre.
 Her work investigates endemic violence against women, across sectors and geographical regions, to better understand its relationship with widespread and systematic sexual and gender-based violence.
 Monica is also a student of international relations at La Trobe University, where she continues to focus on the nexus between peace, conflict, gender and human security.
-From April 2018 Monica will be based in Palestine/Israel working in a protective accompaniment and monitoring capacity for Act for Peace.

 During her internship with HAG, Monica worked primarily on its joint research project with Dr. Jasmine Kim Westendorf of La Trobe University: ‘Mapping sexual exploitation and abuse in peace operations and humanitarian crises.’
 She has also worked as a Policy and Research Intern for Centre for Armed Violence Reduction (CAVR) – specifically within its Pacific Small Arms Action Group (PSAAG); has volunteered with Amnesty International La Trobe; The Melbourne Free University for Refugees; and Project Respect.